panxiaoyan225-sudo/Data-Driven-Foresight/README.md

 # Data-Driven Foresight
-## From historical evidence to what may happen next.

-**Once trusted data has been established, prediction becomes the next layer of intelligence.**
+## Once trusted data has been established, prediction becomes the next layer of intelligence.

-This repository presents data-driven foresight: using longitudinal data, statistical modeling, validation, and predictive analysis to move from historical evidence toward forward-looking intelligence.
+This repository presents data-driven foresight: using longitudinal data, statistical modeling, validation, and predictive analysis to move **from historical evidence toward forward-looking intelligence**.

 ## Why This Matters